vmware-archive/saucelabs-adapter/README.markdown

 Saucelabs-adapter provides the glue to connect Rails Selenium tests to saucelabs.com.

-Currently it supports tests written using Webrat, Polonium and JSUnit.
+Currently it supports tests written using RSpec with Webrat.

-Getting Started - Webrat or Polonium test suites
+Getting Started - Webrat test suites
 ------------------------------------------------

 1. Prerequisites:

-    You must be able to run selenium tests locally using test/selenium/selenium_suite.rb
+    You must be able have Rspec, Webrat, Mongrel gems in your project.

 2. Install the gem: